 The Springdale Shuttle stops at nine locations in Springdale.
 The Zion Canyon Shuttle stops at nine locations in the park.
 The transfer between routes is made at the Zion Canyon Visitor Center.
 You may get on and off as often as you like.
 Riding the shuttle is free.

 During the busy season the free buses run from early morning to late evening, as often as every seven minutes.
 Times and intervals change with the seasons.
 Current schedules are posted at each shuttle stop, at park visitor centers, and in the Map and Guide.

 Take Your Time

 Buses run frequently throughout the day, as often as every seven minutes.
 You do not need to rush to catch one.
 Take your time to plan your visit.
 Use the exhibits outdoors and the information inside at the Zion Canyon Visitor Center to make the most of your time.
-Ranger presentations at the Zion Human History Museum are a great way to learn more about the park before you ride the shuttle up canyon.
+Ranger presentations and the park orientation film at the Zion Human History Museum are a great way to learn more about the park before you ride the shuttle up canyon.
 The bookstore has maps and publications that can augment your visit.